fent/clusterhub/README.md

 hub.emitRemote('remotehello', { hello: 'there' });
 ```

 All functions from [EventVat](https://github.com/hij1nx/EventVat) are included as well.
 Their returned value can be accessed by providing a callback as the last argument.
-Or directly if used by the master.
+Or optionally by its returned value if called by the master.

 #### worker process
 ```